North Carolina city releases bodycam videos related to beating of jaywalking suspect

-The city of Asheville, North Carolina, is expected to release videos from nine body-worn police cameras related to the beating and tasing of a man who was suspected of jaywalking, the city said.

-A Buncombe County Superior Court Judge granted the city's petition to release the video, which will be made public Monday at 2 p.m.
-The city asked to release the videos "in the interest of transparency," the city said on its website.
+One video from an officer on the scene shows Asheville police officer Christopher Hickman wrap his arms around the man's neck from behind as they attempt to subdue him.

-The footage is likely to provide greater insight into the August 2017 arrest of Johnnie Jermaine Rush, a man beaten and tased by an Asheville police officer who suspected him of jaywalking.
+The footage provides greater insight into the August 2017 arrest of Johnnie Jermaine Rush, the man beaten, choked and tased by an Asheville police officer who suspected him of jaywalking.

-Senior police officer Christopher Hickman, 31, was removed from patrol duty a day after the incident.
+Hickman, 31, was removed from patrol duty a day after the incident.
 He resigned from the department in January, the same day that he was to be terminated, according to a timeline of the case released by the city council.

 Video of the arrest recorded by Hickman's body camera was published by the Asheville Citizen-Times on February 28, setting off outrage in the western North Carolina city.
 The newspaper has not revealed how it obtained the video.